The Provincial Bank of Ireland opened 1 September 1825 in Cork and started to issue Irish banknotes shortly thereafter.

-Issued uncanceled examples of Series A notes are generally rare.
-Cancelled notes are common, almost all of which have been split and rejoined.
+Issued uncanceled examples of single branch Provincial Bank of Ireland banknotes of Series A are generally rare.
+However, cancelled notes are common, almost all of which have been split and rejoined.

-A large quantity of cut-cancelled half notes turned up around 1970.
-It would appear that from observation most of the split and rejoined notes extant are those that had been previously cut-cancelled and then rejoined ca.1970 for collecting purposes, making cancelled rejoined notes with mismatching serial numbers quite common.
+A large quantity of cut-cancelled half notes issued by the Provincial Bank of Ireland turned up around 1970.
+These were on sale in several of the numismatic shops in Dublin at the time as split and rejoined notes, and have been commonly available ever since.
+It would appear that from observation most of the split and rejoined notes extant are those that had been previously cut-cancelled and then rejoined ca.1970 using modern stamp paper or tape for collecting purposes, making cancelled rejoined notes with mismatching serial numbers quite common.
+They were sold inexpensively at the time as examples of Provincial Bank of Ireland banknotes.
+Split and rejoined notes have been recorded with dates up ti 1922.

-A considerable number of cut up and joined notes have had their serial numbers interfered with so that they appear to match.
+A considerable number of cut up and joined Provincial Bank of Ireland banknotes have had their serial numbers altered with so that they appear to match.
 Some rejoined notes consist of more than two parts.
-Many examples of cancelled banknotes exist.
+Many examples of these cancelled Irish banknotes exist.

 Uniface.
-Banknotes vary in size (Large except where stated).
-Head Office not listed on banknotes.
+Banknotes vary in size (Large size, except where stated).
+The head office of the Provincial Bank of Ireland is not listed on the notes.

 There are seven Types by major design variation for Series A banknotes, as listed below.